anoma/nspec/docs/node_architecture/engines/encryption_overview.juvix.md

 An `EncryptResponse` contains the data encrypted by the Encryption Engine in response to an EncryptRequest.

 - `ciphertext`: The encrypted data.
-- `error`: An error message if encryption failed.
+- `err`: An error message if encryption failed.

 ## Message sequence diagrams